s-j/hpstr-jekyll-theme/_posts/2016-01-31-ten-things-i-wish-i-knew-before-starting-on-a-phd.md

    You time is limited, most of the PhD programs are over three years – that is more than a thousand days even subtracted vacations and days off.
 So in the beginning it sounds like an infinite amount of time, but suddenly you find out that a half of that time has gone and you haven't got anywhere.
 You slip into a state where you cannot think about work when you are there and you cannot think about anything else but work when doing anything else...

    – Ok, think this: Eventually it will work out.
 And if not, there will be something else.
-One way or another, in five years from now you will be in a completely different state and none of this will not matter at all.
+One way or another, in five years from now you will be in a completely different state and none of this will matter at all.
 In fact, you will look back and remember only the best parts – that is exotic places, banquets and drinks.

    For now, just focus on the small things – writing a good paragraph, finding a clever way to present a result, typing another block of code, running another experiment, enjoying the paper you read, etc. Whatever you do right – focus only on this, and afterwards leave your work at the office.